PyPO-dev/PyPO/paper/paper.md

  - name: Faculty of Electrical Engineering, Mathematics and Computer Science, Delft University of Technology, Mekelweg 4, 2628 CD, Delft, The Netherlands
    index: 1
- - name: Institution Name, Country
+ - name: The Hague university of applied sciences, Johanna Westerdijkplein 75, 2521 EN, The Hague, The Netherlands
    index: 2
 date: 13 August 2017
 bibliography: paper.bib